alefore/weblog/immutable-avl-trees.md

 Two AVL trees can be appended in logarithmic time, as long as all the keys in one tree are larger than the keys in the other.
-For index-based AVL trees this is true by definition of the "append" operation (all elements in the second tree come immediately after those in the first).
+For index-based AVL trees this is true by definition of the "append" operation (elements in the second tree come immediately after those in the first).

 To append two non-empty trees, let `x` be the last element in the first of the trees and `A` an AVL tree equivalent to the first tree with `x` removed.
 We can